The Christ College of Nursing and Health Sciences

 Who Thrives Here

 Christ College fits Cincinnati-area students determined to become registered nurses, particularly those with ties to The Christ Hospital system (the school's affiliate).
 Pell rate of 34.9% reflects a meaningfully working-class student body.
 Enrollment of 713 keeps the program tightly cohort-based.
-This is the right school for someone certain about nursing who wants intensive clinical preparation in a faith-influenced environment--and the wrong school for anyone exploring options.
+This is the right school for someone certain about nursing who wants intensive clinical preparation in a faith-influenced environment - and the wrong school for anyone exploring options.

 The Verdict: A Reasonable Bet - With Caveats

-Key strengths include strong earnings premium over high school graduates.
-However, the data also shows concerning loan repayment rates.
+What it has going for it: a strong earnings premium over high school graduates.
+What to keep an eye on: concerning loan repayment rates.

 Rankings & Links